The Best Yeast for Home Bakers: Instant Yeast Vs. Active Dry

 Are there any times that active dry yeast is better?

 I don’t think so.
-Some people say that bread recipes that have an overnight refrigerated rise do better with regular active dry.
+Some say that bread recipes with an overnight refrigerated rise do better with regular active dry.
 But this has not been my experience at all.
-I will never buy active dry yeast again, for anything.
+I will never buy active dry yeast again for anything.

 Have I convinced you?
 If working with yeast is holding you back from baking bread, I hope this has eased your mind.
 It’s easy!
 If you can work with baking soda, you can work with yeast.

-You can get in bulk at warehouse stores like Costco or Sam’s club.
+You can get it in bulk at warehouse stores like Costco or Sam’s Club.
+Or you can order a 1-pound package from Amazon.

 picture of smiling female